keyalone/EnSDD/README.md

 incorporates Louvain's algorithm with adaptive resolution for the identification of spatial domains based on the ensemble similarity matrix of spots.
 R package applies ensemble learning for the deconvolution of spatial transcriptomic data.
+We offers an interactive platform to facilitate easier implementation and visualization for users [EnSDD-shiny](https://github.com/keyalone/EnSDD-shiny).

 ![alt text](https://github.com/keyalone/EnSDD/blob/master/docs/fig1.png)